dannybauman/30-day-map-challenge-2025/maps/18-out-of-this-world/README.md

 ### Human (Danny)

 **Strategic decisions:**
-- Recognized Gemini 3 as a breakthrough worth documenting
+- Recognized Gemini 3 as a platform update worth documenting
 - Decided to repurpose Day 18 to test the new platform
 - Selected 4 concepts to recreate/reimagine (Days 1, 6, 12, and alternative Day 1)
 - Prompted for timeline animations and playback controls
 - Requested earthquake shaking effect for SeismicWatch
 - Debugged deployment issues and dependency conflicts
-- Documented the platform breakthrough for the challenge
+- Documented the platform discovery for the challenge

 **During implementation:**
 - Guided Gemini 3 through iterations (2-3 prompts per successful app)